leeleavitt/constPharmSST/Misc/keyBoardWalkthroughs/advancedExamples.md

 You can select more than one label for the random forest analysis.
 This might be useful if you have a drug that hits two or three cell classes specifically.
 In this example I select L2(a-delta-LTMRS), and N14(c-LTMRS).
 This now shows me all genes that are expressed or not expressed exlcusively in these cell classes.
 ![][image3]

+## Total Gene Analysis
+The software now supports analysis on the entirety of the genetic data.
+To perform this analysis.

+  1. Add text file to the search in your profile which does not contain any terms
+  2. Press <kbd>g</kbd> and select this empty search.
+This will return all gene discovered during the transcriptomics.
+  3. Now that all gene are returned performing random forest analysis will be performed on all genes. <kbd>f</kbd>
+  4. To work through all genes during it is useful to simply press <kbd>shift</kbd><kbd>g</kbd>.
+The genes are sorted based on the random forest.
+At this time the biplot become most useful for understanding the genes which play a positive role in defining the cell class (these genes will be closest to the cells of interest), vs the genes which play a negative role in defining the cell class(these gene will be furthest away and opposing the cell class).

 [image1]: ../howToGifs/28_advancedCellLabeling.gif
 [image2]: ../howToGifs/29_advancedCciAnalysis.gif
 [image2]: ../howToGifs/34_InteractiveLabeling.gif